PoliteJS/workspace/README.md

     2. Run Debug Server
     > grunt server

-    3. Start a Development session
+    3. Start a Development session (in a new terminal tab)
     > grunt develop

 > This is a very early release which works but lack in documentation.